Dimethoxy/Plasma/README.md

 For more infos, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 This source code does not give you rights to infringe on our trademarks.
-Do not use any names related to this project like "Dimethoxy Plasma" or "Plasma Distortion" for marketing or naming any distribution of binaries built with this source.
+Do not use any names related to this project for marketing or naming any distribution of binaries built with this source.

 # Warranty
 You and your end users use the software at your own risk.